-We rely significantly on appropriate referrals from physicians, hospitals and other healthcare providers in the communities in which we deliver our services to attract appropriate residents and patients to our affiliated operations.
+We rely significantly on appropriate referrals from physicians, hospitals and other healthcare providers in the communities we serve to attract appropriate residents and patients to our affiliated operations.
 Our referral sources are not obligated to refer business to us and may refer business to other healthcare providers.
-We believe many of our referral sources refer business to us as a result of the quality of our patient care and our efforts to establish and build a relationship with our referral sources.
-If we lose, or fail to maintain, existing relationships with our referral resources, fail to develop new relationships, or if we are perceived by our referral sources as not providing high quality patient care, our census and the quality of our patient mix could suffer.
-In addition, if any of our referral sources have a reduction in patients whom they can refer due to a decrease in their business, our census and the quality of our patient mix could suffer.
+We believe many of our referral sources refer business to us as a result of our quality patient care and our commitment to partnerships and communication.
+If we lose, or fail to maintain, existing relationships with our referral resources, fail to develop new relationships, or if we are perceived by our referral sources as not providing high quality patient care, our census could decline and our patient mix could change.
+In addition, if any of our referral sources have a reduction in patients whom they can refer due to a decrease in their business, our census could decline and our patient mix could change.